DLopezJr/guide/storage/upgrade-drive.md

 IF USING A BATTERY POWERED DEVICE, PLUG IN THE DEVICE AT ALL TIME.
 THE DEVICE POWERING OFF CAN CAUSE PERMEMANT DATA LOSS.

 USE AT YOUR OWN RISK.
+IT IS HIGHLY RECCOMENDED TO DO A FILE-BASED BACKUP FIRST.

 ## Options